I'm a provider

 Please wait while you are redirected.

 Ultrasound is defined as a mechanical vibration above the upper threshold of human hearing (> 20 KHz).
 Ultrasound in the MHz range (1-3 MHz) has been used for the treatment of musculoskeletal disorders, primarily by physical therapists.
-Although the exact mechanism underlying its clinical effects is not known, therapeutic ultrasound has been shown to have a variety of effects at a cellular level including angiogenesis, leukocyte adhesion, growth factor and collagen production, and increases in macrophage responsiveness, fibrinolysis and nitric oxide levels.
-More recently, the therapeutic effects of ultrasound energy in the kilohertz range have been examined.
-It has been proposed that low frequency ultrasound in this range may improve wound healing via the production, vibration and movement of micron-sized bubbles in the coupling medium and tissue.
+Although the exact mechanism underlying its clinical effects is not known, therapeutic ultrasound has been shown to have a variety of effects at a cellular level, including angiogenesis, leukocyte adhesion, growth factor, and collagen production, and increases in macrophage responsiveness, fibrinolysis and nitric oxide levels.
+The therapeutic effects of ultrasound energy in the kilohertz range have also been examined.
+Although the precise effects are not known, low-frequency ultrasound in this range may improve wound healing via the production, vibration, and movement of micron-sized bubbles in the coupling medium and tissue.

 The mechanical energy from ultrasound is typically transmitted to tissue through a coupling gel.
 Several high-intensity ultrasound devices with contact probes are currently available for wound debridement.
 Recently, low-intensity ultrasound devices have been developed that do not require use of a coupling gel or other direct contact.
 The MIST Therapy® System delivers a saline mist to the wound with low frequency ultrasound (40 KHz).
 A second device, the Qoustic Wound Therapy System™, also uses sterile saline to deliver US energy (35 KHz) for wound debridement and irrigation.

 In 2007, the AR1000 Ultrasonic Wound Therapy System (Arobella Medical) received marketing clearance, listing the Celleration MIST system and several other ultrasonic wound debridement and hydrosurgery systems as predicate devices.
 The AR1000 system uses a combination of irrigation and ultrasound with a contact probe to debride and cleanse wounds.
 The indications are similar to that of the MIST system, listed as: “selective dissection and fragmentation of tissue, wound debridement (acute and chronic wounds, burns, diseased or necrotic tissue), and cleansing irrigation of the site for the removal of debris, exudates, fragments, and other matter.”
 This device is now known as the Qoustic Wound Therapy System™.
 Several other devices have been approved as being substantially equivalent to the earlier devices.

 Negative Pressure Wound Therapy is addressed in a separate policy.